claydergc/loam_velodyne_kitti_ros/README.md

 # loam_velodyne_kitti_ros
-This package is a modified copy of the ROS Indigo version of [loam_velodyne](http://docs.ros.org/indigo/api/loam_velodyne/html/files.html) to work with the KITTI dataset.
+This package is a modified copy of the ROS Indigo version of [loam_velodyne](http://docs.ros.org/indigo/api/loam_velodyne/html/files.html) to function with the KITTI dataset.

 Main changes have been done in: